French Protestant Church Soho Square

 The impact of the Protestant Reformation was felt throughout Europe in the early 16th Century.
 Its greatest protagonists were the German Martin Luther and the Frenchman Jean Calvin.
 In France Calvinism penetrated all ranks of society, especially those of the literate craftsmen in the towns and of the nobility.
 There were eight civil wars in France between 1562 and 1598 - the Wars of Religion.

-protestant church to be set up in England.
-Descended from this church is the one in Soho square.
+Protestant church to be set up in England.
+Descended from this church is the one in Soho square, London.

 In 1589 the Protestant Henri de Bourbon, King of Navarre, inherited the French throne after the deaths of his three Valois cousins, sons of Catherine De Medici.
 Civil war continued, so in 1593, in the spirit of 'Paris is worth a Mass', Henri converted to Catholicism.
 Five years later the civil wars ended and Henri issued the Edict of Nantes which gave the Huguenots, his former co-religionists and comrades in arms, considerable privileges, including widespread religious liberty.
 Over time Huguenots became loyal subjects of the French crown.